rudderlabs/rudder-sdk-js/README.md

 # What is the Rudder JavaScript SDK?
 The Rudder JavaScript SDK (released under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)) allows you to utilize our `rudder-analytics.js` library to start sending event data from your website to Rudder.
 After integrating this SDK, you will also be able to connect to multiple destinations such as Amplitude, Google Analytics, etc. to send the data.

+# How to use the Rudder JavaScript SDK?

 This Quick Start Guide will help you get up and running with using the Rudder JavaScript SDK in no time.
 You just need to follow the steps below:

-# Step 1: Install Rudder using the code snippet
+## Step 1: Install Rudder using the code snippet
 To integrate the SDK, place the following code snippet in the `<head>` section of your website.

 You can use either the minified or non-minified version of the code: